Using social login

 Social logins like Google, Facebook, X, Discord etc, can be used to create wallet for users and use the signer provided by them

-There are services like and that provides the functionality of creating ethereum wallets using social login.
+There are services like Web3Auth and Particle Auth that provides the functionality of creating ethereum wallets using social login.

 Particle Auth is dedicated to simplifying the transition of Web2 users into the Web3 environment by providing them with familiar login options.
 This means that users can access your dApp using well-known methods such as Google, Apple ID, Facebook, Twitter, and various other social platforms.
 Additionally, they have the option to log in using their email address or mobile number without the need for a password.